yakavetsiv/ac-bo-hackathon.github.io/resources/submission.md

 ## Project initialization

 As a teamleader, to initialize your project(s)[<sup>(?)</sup>][faq]{:title="Can I participate in multiple projects?"}, please follow these steps:

-1. Accept the GitHub Classroom invitation to a topic above
-2. Create a new team in the GitHub Classroom interface
-3. Use [this link to create a new file](https://github.com/AC-BO-Hackathon/ac-bo-hackathon.github.io/new/main/_projects) in a fork of the hackathon repository named `project-<your-team-name>.md`.
+1. Use [this link to create a new file](https://github.com/AC-BO-Hackathon/ac-bo-hackathon.github.io/new/main/_projects) in a fork of the hackathon repository named `project-<your-team-name>.md`.
 For example, if your team name is "Bayes Bandits", the file should be named `project-bayes-bandits.md`

 ![project submission](../assets/project-submission.png)

-4. Copy the following contents into the file and fill in the corresponding details.
+1. Copy the template from below into the file and fill in the title, team leads, and contributors sections
+2. Submit a pull request to the hackathon repository with the title "Add project <your-team-name>" and tag your team members in the pull request description
+3. Once the pull request is merged, your project will appear on [the projects page](_/../../projects.md)

 Replace `<your-repo-name>` with the GitHub repository that was created by GitHub Classroom for you.
 For example, if your team name is "Bayes Bandits", the repository will be named `bayes-bandits`, and the `github` field should be `AC-BO-Hackathon/bayes-bandits`.
-5. Submit a pull request to the hackathon repository with the title "Add project <your-team-name>".
+5. Accept the GitHub Classroom invitation to a topic above
+6. Create a new team in the GitHub Classroom interface
-6. Have your team members click on the same GitHub Classroom invitation link that you used and join the team you created.
+7. Have your team members click on the same GitHub Classroom invitation link that you used and join the team you created.
-7. Once the pull request is merged, your project will appear in the list below.

 ```markdown
 ---